 This guide serves as a starting point to help you find information and resources on the subject of civil engineering.
 Explore the navigation menu to find books, databases, journals, websites, and more.

-Use an asterisk (*) at the end of the root of a word to find all variants: pilot* will find pilot, pilots, piloting, etc.
+Use an asterisk (*) at the end of the root of a word to find all variants: imag* will find image, images, imaging, etc.

 Provides access to citation/abstract details for hundreds of thousands of worldwide publications such as journals (including open access journals), conference papers, books, and book chapters.
 Includes journal impact factors in the Journal Citation Reports tab.